CarlMartins/gauntletBot_discord/README.md

 $ git clone https://github.com/CarlMartins/gauntletBot_discord.git
 ```

-Before you start the bot, you need to rename the ``config.sample.json`` file to ``config.json`` and change the properties:
+Before you start the bot, create a file called ``.env`` at the root folder and create the following properties:
- - prefix: The prefix that will be used to call the bot commands
+ - PREFIX: The prefix that will be used to call the bot commands
- - token: This is your discord token.
+ - DISCORD_TOKEN: This is your discord token.
 [See how to get yours](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token).
- - connectionString: This is your string to connect do your MongoDb database.
+ - MONGODB_STRING: This is your string to connect do your MongoDb database.
 [See how to get yours](https://docs.mongodb.com/guides/server/drivers/).

 After all,
 ```bash